Detoxification From Addictive Substances

-Detoxification (“detox”), or withdrawal, is the period of time it takes your body to adjust to being without a substance which it used to have regularly.
-During this time period a previous bodily “homeostasis” is restored, one based on not using the substance or substances.
+Detoxification (“detox”), or withdrawal, is the period of time it takes your body to adjust to being without a substance which it is used to having regularly.
+During this time period, a previous bodily “homeostasis” is restored, one based on not using the substance or substances.
 This restored homeostasis is similar to the one you had before you started using the substances regularly.

 Detoxification can also refer to the removal of toxic substances from the body.
 To the extent addictive substances are toxic this definition also applies.
 In addiction, however, the primary meaning of detoxification is the readjustment of the body’s homeostasis.

 Some classes of substances create more concern about detoxification than others.
 Stimulants (cocaine, methamphetamine, Ritalin, nicotine, caffeine, etc) do not need medical supervision for withdrawal.
 The withdrawal syndrome can be uncomfortable (much like having the flu) but is not potentially fatal.
 Hallucinogens and marijuana may have no withdrawal symptoms or only minor ones.
 Therefore, with any of these substances, one can stop use completely at any time.
 Tapering off is not needed.
 For substances not listed here, it would be wise to seek medical consultation if you are using them daily.
 If you use a substance intermittently, with days between uses, then you already know what it feels like when you take off a few days.

 Is Detoxification From Addictive Substances a Major Concern?